 So far, more than 100,000 lawsuits have been filed against makers of these mesh implants including Johnson & Johnson, C.R.
 Bard and Boston Scientific.
 In countries such as the United Kingdom, the authorities temporarily banned vaginal mesh surgeries, at least in government-run hospitals, because of the deluge of complaints brought forth by women who suffered severe side effects.
 Vaginal mesh is no longer being used in Australia, Ireland and Scotland.

-But, here, in the United States, it is still available and legal.
-If you or a loved one has suffered adverse health effects due to these defective mesh implants, please contact an experienced product defect lawyer to explore your legal rights and options.
+But it is still available and legal in the United States.
+If you or a loved one has suffered adverse health effects due to these defective mesh implants, don’t hesitate to get in touch with an experienced product defect lawyer to explore your legal rights and options.

 Source: https://www.washingtonpost.com/national/health-science/vaginal-mesh-has-caused-health-problems-in-many-women-even-as-some-surgeons-vouch-for-its-safety-and-efficacy/2019/01/18/1c4a2332-ff0f-11e8-ad40-cdfd0e0dd65a_story.html?utm_term=.e3d8907c31c2